boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [5] Instead Johanan son of Kareah and all the army officers led off all the Judean remnant who had come back to live in the land of Judah from all the nations where they had been scattered.
 [6] They also led off all the men, women, children, and royal princesses that Nebuzaradan, the captain of the royal guard, had left with Gedaliah, the son of Ahikam and grandson of Shaphan; this included the prophet Jeremiah and Baruch son of Neriah.
 [7] They went on to Egypt because they refused to obey the Lord, and came to Tahpanhes.

+### Jeremiah Predicts that Nebuchadnezzar Will Plunder Egypt and Its Gods

 [8] At Tahpanhes the Lord’s message came to Jeremiah:
 [9] “Take some large stones and bury them in the mortar of the clay pavement at the entrance of Pharaoh’s residence here in Tahpanhes.
 Do it while the people of Judah present there are watching.
 [10] Then tell them, ‘The Lord of Heaven’s Armies, the God of Israel, says, “I will bring my servant King Nebuchadnezzar of Babylon.
 I will set his throne over these stones that I have buried.
 He will pitch his royal tent over them.